StanfordASL/Janson.Ichter.Pavone.IJRR15/README.md

 All the C code was run through the Open Motion Planning Library (OMPL) at http://ompl.kavrakilab.org/.
 The MATLAB planning is run through the runFMT.m file.
 The Julia code is run through the iPython notebook.

 ## Dependences
-- For the Julia Code (kinodynamic planning), the iPython notebooks use the code from https://raw.githubusercontent.com/schmrlng/MotionPlanning.jl.
+- For the Julia Code (kinodynamic planning), the iPython notebooks use the code from https://github.com/schmrlng/MotionPlanning.jl.
 - For the C++ code, the Open Motion Planning Library (OMPL) was used and can be found at http://ompl.kavrakilab.org/.

 ## Disclaimers
 This code is fairly rough and most likely useful as a reference only.
-It is also subject to changes, bugs, etc.
+It is also subject to changes, bugs, etc. (See disclaimer at https://github.com/schmrlng/MotionPlanning.jl and add a little alpha.)